jnozzi/cocoadev.com/markdown/NonMVCDesign.md

 ----

-Better still, just General/NSMapTable with General/NSNonRetainedObjectMapKeyCallBacks and General/NSNonOwnedPointerMapValueCallBacks and avoid retain cycles, General/NSValue instance creation, etc.
+Better still, just NSMapTable with NSNonRetainedObjectMapKeyCallBacks and NSNonOwnedPointerMapValueCallBacks and avoid retain cycles, NSValue instance creation, etc.

 *I would say the fact that it doesn't add an instance variable is actually a great plus.
 I don't think the model object should contain any view specific information.
 By not containing information about a particular view within the model, the design is left open to supporting any number of different views of the same model.
 By not storing view information in the model, model objects can be easily archived and unarchived, put in undo stacks, copied, etc. which is much more complicated and requires special case code (within the model) to support if view information is mixed into the model*